-J.S Duesenbery (1952) has given a new concept about the determinant of consumption expenditure.
-According to him, the fraction of family's income sacrifice for the consumption depends on the relation to the income of neighboring families but not on the absolute level or current level of income.
+J.S Duesenbery(1952) in his famous Book "Income Saving and theory of Consumer Behaviour" gave a new concept about the determinant of consumption expenditure.
+According to him, the fraction of families income sacrifice for the consumption depends on the relation to the income of neighbouring families but not on the absolute level or current level of income.
 This theory has focused on the relative aspect of income rather than other component and emphasized the initiative and emulative nature of consumption.
-He calls it as the "Demonstration effect".
+He calls it the "Demonstration effect".